Astros again are unwelcoming hosts for Mariners, who suffer another blowout at Minute Maid Park

 Servais made sure Gilbert knew that before he went to the clubhouse.

-“I thought his his demeanor, his effort level, he doesn’t back down and he’s very impressive in that regard,” Servais said.
+“I thought with his demeanor, his effort level, he doesn’t back down and he’s very impressive in that regard,” Servais said.
 “We all like his talent.
 But I really like his makeup.
-And that is going to serve him well through the course of his career when he does get the consistency going and when he understands the league a little bit better and gets a ton of experience which is going to happen.
+And that is going to serve him well through the course of his career when he does get the consistency going and when he understands the league a little bit better and gets a ton of experience, which is going to happen.
 He’s going to have a really bright future ahead of him.”

 Dugger served up an RBI double to Jones and a two-run single to Jake Meyers that made it 10-0, two of the three runs allowed were charged to Gilbert.

-Called up on Saturday morning when right-hander Diego Castillo was placed on the 10-day injured list, Dugger served as the sacrificial arm in the blowout and guaranteeing his stint his latest MLB call-up will be likely be less than 24 hours.
+Called up Saturday morning when right-hander Diego Castillo was placed on the 10-day injured list, Dugger served as the sacrificial arm in the blowout and guaranteeing his stint his latest MLB call-up likely will be less than 24 hours.
 He gave up six runs (five earned) on seven hits in the final 3 1/3 innings pitched.

 Seattle’s lone run came on a solo homer from Mitch Haniger, who now was 28 on the season.